fossabot/Shadowshot/README.md

 ## What is Shadowshot?

-Take a screenshot with drop shadow.
+Utility that lets you take a screenshot with the drop shadow.

 ![Screenshot Example](https://user-images.githubusercontent.com/4309091/33182647-c9f5b9e0-d0af-11e7-968f-40e4bbcc4e17.png)